acolita/neat-enum/ReadMe.md

 }
 ```

-This may sound like little improvement, but when ```getCode``` is called itself inside a loop that can make a huge difference.
+This may sounds like little improvement, but when ```getCode``` is called itself inside a loop that can make a huge difference.